roshanshetty2816/lmsbackend/README.md

 o.
 Subscibers List - Access to a list of all subscribed users.
 p.
 Block Users - The ability to block or unblock users.
 q.
 Update Stock - The ability to update the quantity of books in the inventory.
+r.
+Update Subscription plan - The ability to update subscription plan for users.

 Patrons (General User):
 a.
 Request - The ability to request a book.